 Today

-In 2020 we reached out to Steven Moffson, State and National Register Coordinator for New Mexico Historic Preservation Division, to explore whether additional neighborhoods in Nob Hill might qualify for listing in the State and National Registers.
-With assistance from students in his class at UNM School of Architecture and Planning he determined that additional parts of Nob Hill qualify for listing.
+The 1926 Monte Vista and College View Historic District was listed in the NM Register of Cultural Places in 1998.
+In 2020 we reached out to Steven Moffson, State and National Register Coordinator for New Mexico Historic Preservation Division, to explore whether additional neighborhoods in Nob Hill might qualify for listing.
+With assistance from students in his class at UNM School of Architecture+Planning he determined that additional parts of Nob Hill qualify for listing.

-Homeowners have already begun applying for New Mexico Register plaques for their contributing houses and working on applications for the 50% tax credit for renovation of contributing houses.
+Many homeowners have purchased New Mexico Register plaques for their contributing houses and started using the 50% tax credit for renovation of contributing houses.

 Professor Moffson’s students also surveyed the 1916 University Heights.
-They recommended that it be coupled with the 1906 University Heights south of the University of New Mexico and nominated in the same manner.
-We have asked him if he can continue this work going forward.
+They recommended that it be coupled with the 1906 University Heights west of Girard Blvd. and south of the University of New Mexico and nominated in the same manner.
+He is currently completing that nomination.
+Get updates on that and other Nob Hill happenings by joining our email list.

-Albuquerque’s planning ordinances, first enacted in 1955, were amended piecemeal through the years.
+Albuquerque’s zoning ordinances, first enacted in 1955, were amended piecemeal over the years.
 In 2015 CABQ undertook an effort to update its planning ordinances in a comprehensive way.
-With public input the Planning Department and the Council restated ABQ’s Comprehensive Plan and restated its zoning code as the Integrated Development Ordinance which now govern land use.
+With public input the Planning Department and the Council restated ABQ’s Comprehensive Plan and restated its zoning code as the Integrated Development Ordinance which now governs land use.
 This ordinance contains the information needed for successful remodeling and landscaping of houses and front yards.

 Also available is an Interactive Zoning Map

-If you have questions or ideas about this work please come express them at our Nob Hill Neighborhood Association board meetings or email your association.
+If you have questions or ideas about this work please come express them at our Nob Hill Neighborhood Association board meetings or email theboard@nobhill-nm.com

 Comments are closed.